wso2/docs-is/en/docs/setup/changing-to-ibm-db2.md

 default, `WSO2_IDENTITY_DB` and `WSO2_SHARED_DB` datasources are used to connect to the default  H2 database.

-- `WSO2_SHARED_DB` - The database which stores registry and user management data.
+- `WSO2_SHARED_DB` - The datasource which stores registry and user management data.
-- `WSO2_IDENTITY_DB` - The database specific for the identity server which stores identity related data
+- `WSO2_IDENTITY_DB` - The datasource specific for the identity server which stores identity related data

 After setting up DB2 database.
 You can point the `WSO2_IDENTITY_DB` or